-The body of the A7R III camera is, in a certain way, the same as its predecessors, the A7 and A7R, with some improvements, which make its handling much more comfortable and safe.
+The body of the A7R II camera is, in a certain way, the same as its predecessors, the A7 and A7R, with some improvements, which make its handling much more comfortable and safe.

-Even though this design shares a certain similarity with the A7 II, in this model, we have a sealed body resistant to dust and splashes.
+Even though this design shares a certain similarity with the A7 II, we have a sealed body resistant to dust and splashes in this model.
 This camera offers a robust and reliable finish thanks to its magnesium alloy.

-The camera body is thicker than previous models to give space to the built-in stabilizer.
-In addition to having a more successful non-slip grip, which in other words means that there will be a more secure and ergonomic grip being a comfortable camera off to hold.
+The camera body is thicker than previous models to give space to the built-in stabilizer and have a more successful non-slip grip, which means that there will be a more secure and ergonomic grip being a comfortable camera off to hold.

-For perfect portraiture shoots, focuses on a person’s eyes when you press the button.
-By default, this camera has the eye AF function set on the center button of the control wheel.
+For perfect portraiture shoots, it focuses on a person’s eyes when you press the button.
+By default, this camera has the eye AF function set on the control wheel’s center button.
 You can change this by allocating a new key from the menu → custom settings → custom key settings → assign the Eye AF function to the desired key.

-In addition to that, the A7R III has an intelligent redistribution of the buttons, which significantly improves the experience of use.
-Sony has also demonstrated its commitment to the users, by reinforcing the camera mount, to support larger and heavier accessories.
+In addition to that, the A7R II has an intelligent redistribution of the buttons, which significantly improves the experience of use.
+Sony has also demonstrated its commitment to the users by reinforcing the camera mount to support larger and heavier accessories.

-Counting with the extra that the camera has multiple options, which can be customized on the buttons and controls, working according to the photographer’s taste.
+Counting with the extra, the camera has multiple options, customized on the buttons and controls, working according to the photographer’s taste.

 As an extra, it comes incorporated with a new splendid electronic viewfinder, thus offering a higher resolution and a great magnification (0.78x).
-Excellent for continuous work, this with the support that the mobile screen gives us, which provides the option of having a variable angle.
+Excellent for continuous work, this with the support that the mobile screen gives us, which provides a variable angle.

-On the mode dial, there is a lock button, to avoid unintentionally activating it and ruining the moment of shooting.
+There is a lock button on the mode dial to avoid unintentionally activating it and ruining the moment of shooting.
 This is something widespread in the most advanced SLR cameras.
 This small and simple detail is what demonstrates Sony’s clear focus on its professional camera.

 It is also recording 4K movies featuring full pixel readout without pixel binning.
 It got a fast hybrid AF for film, which is an extra-precise system that focuses entirely.

-As for the built-in screen on the A7 RII, it consists of a 3-inch LCD panel with a very vibrant image.
-This can be tilted to facilitate visibility, and, as in the viewfinder, we can superimpose a histogram in real-time and thus be able to obtain indications about the levels of inclination.
+The built-in screen on the A7 RII consists of a 3-inch LCD panel with a very vibrant image.
+This can be tilted to facilitate visibility.
+As in the viewfinder, we can superimpose a histogram in real-time and thus obtain indications about the levels of inclination.

 The screen brightness is by default too low for outdoors but can be easily leveled by entering the camera settings.
 The biggest drawback of this screen is that it does not have a touch system, which is something that would greatly facilitate the work when using it or to focus.